zordius/fluxex/README.md

 See the Fluxex Magic
 --------------------

-In this <a href="examples">example project</a> you can see how fluxex do server side rendering + context deliver + Full HTML react rendering!
+Check <a href="examples">example projects</a> you can see how fluxex do server side rendering + context deliver + Full HTML react rendering!

 So far we do not include these in the example, but ....coming soon!